Suffixes List in English: Complete Guide with Meanings & Examples | Belekar Sir’s Academy

 2. Inflectional Suffixes

-These suffixes do not change the word’s part of speech, but they adjust tense, number, or comparison to fit grammatical rules.
+These suffixes do not change the word’s part of speech, but they adjust tense, number, or comparison.

 • -s (plural): cat → cats